-Whether this means immersing them in the Standards for Mathematical Practice…coaching them on discourse and accountable talk strategies…or helping develop life skills that will extend far beyond my time with them–I firmly believe that spending instructional minutes explicitly working on these skills will pay off BIG time.
+This may mean immersing them in the Standards for Mathematical Practice.
+It could involve coaching them on discourse and accountable talk strategies.
+Or helping develop life skills that will extend far beyond my time with them.
+In any case, I firmly believe that spending instructional minutes explicitly working on these skills will pay off BIG time.

-A few years ago I started digging into the work of Carol Dweck and Jo Boaler because I knew what I believed–and wanted to understand the research behind it.
+A few years ago I started digging into the work of Carol Dweck and Jo Boaler because I knew what I believed.
+Now I wanted to understand the research behind it.
 I blogged about Carol Dweck last year…just click the image below if you missed that post about the need to nurture “productive struggle”.
 There’s a short video clip that is super powerful as well.

 Growth Mindset and Productive Struggle